yanxon/Do_You_Think_You_Have_Enough_to_Retired/README.md

 Here is how it works:
 The $493,000 will be invested in the stock market at 7% (S&P500: 10%) yearly return on average.
 At 3% inflation for the yearly expenses, you can leave your kids with $505,518 at the age of 80.

+Note: you can download the excel file and play with the numbers.